 Afghanistan Feb 2011 – Feb 2012

-- Ownership – I always faced the truth and took ownership of the truth.
-Overtime I have learned to face the harsh realities of my situation.
-By looking at the truth I am fully aware of my current resources and the things (fundamentals) that I can actually control.
+- Ownership – Facing the truth and, no matter how painful, taking ownership of the truth.
+Looking at the fundamentals of a situation will inevitably show us where we are deficient.
+My experience with debt is a great example of this.
+By looking at the truth I am fully aware of my current resources and the things (fundamentals) that I can actually control (ownership).

+Whether you actively set goals or not (Of course, I believe goal setting is critical in life), with time will come problems.
+Life will always have problems and I think it’s better that we be more active in choosing the problems we want to engage with as opposed to being a bystander falling prey to circumstances.
 As I have seen it, practicing the awareness and application of these ideas fosters a shift in paradigms about how life works.
-As our internal world begins to shift, our behaviors begin to change and then shape our reality into that which we desire.
-We learn to meet challenges head-on, as we pursue our own definition of freedom.
+As our internal world begins to shift, our behaviors begin to change and then shape our reality (external world) into that which we desire.
+We learn to meet challenges head-on.
 We learn to Adapt and Overcome.